scottwernervt/ember-cli-group-by/README.md

 ### Async Relationship Property

-The group by property can be a nested `belongsTo` relationship that is loaded asynchronously.
+The group by property path can be a nested `belongsTo` relationship that is loaded asynchronously.
 Check out the example at [ember-twiddle](https://ember-twiddle.com/caf15c9b204e04123d6b1e5e7a06ad3a).

 ```javascript
 // models/user.js